-Watch a video of Vikash's MIT Media Lab talk on Probabilistic Programming for Augmented Intelligence for an overview of capabilities as of March 2016, including applications to public interest data analysis.
+Watch a video of PI Vikash Mansinghka's MIT Media Lab talk on Probabilistic Programming for Augmented Intelligence for an overview of capabilities as of March 2016, including applications to public interest data analysis.

 May 2016: BayesDB 0.1.8 is now available.